-In this article, we’ll discuss how to prepare for an academic conference, and answer the fundamental question: why attend academic conferences?
+In this article, we’ll discuss how to prepare for an academic conference and answer the fundamental question: why attend academic conferences?

 Why Attend Academic Conferences?

-Even if you consider yourself to be an introvert, there are ways to network with others in a way that are not stressful.
+Even if you consider yourself to be an introvert, there are ways to network with others in a way that is not stressful.
 Regardless, however, you do have to make an effort to at least chat with people you don’t already know.
-A great way to do this is to ask questions about someone’s work, and show an interest in how you might help them advance their work, or even explore possible collaboration opportunities.
+A great way to do this is to ask questions about someone’s work and show an interest in how you might help them advance their work, or even explore possible collaboration opportunities.

 Preparing for an Academic Conference

 We won’t go into great detail on how to prepare for a presentation at a conference.
 That’s a topic for another article.
 But, let’s talk about how to prepare for attending and how to network at an academic conference.